karoliinaparnanen/karoliinaparnanen-Transcoding-Industrial-Music/README.md

 `model_drum_classes`: A model trained on roughly 10k drum sounds, with a classifier of 9 different drum classes (e.g. kick, snare, etc).

 `model_drum_machines`: A model trained on roughly 4k drum sounds, with a classifier of 71 different drum machine classes (e.g. Ace Tone Rhythm Ace, Akai XE8, Akai XR10 etc).
 Note that this is a tiny dataset with a very large number of classes, each only containing a handful of examples.
-This model is only included as an example of what's possible, not as a really useful model in itself.
+This model is only included as an example of what's possible, not as a really useful model in itself.<br><br>

 **Running the sound sample tool with a trained model** <br><br>